NOAA-GFDL/fre-workflows/MR108_README.md

 ## ------ set-up
 this should largely follow the current README.md instructions. with two exceptions.

-FIRST: TARGET CORRECT BRANCH, add `-b 59.papiex_op_tags` to the clone command.
+FIRST: USE CORRECT BRANCH, add `-b 59.papiex_op_tags` to the clone command, or check the branch out after cloning.

 SECOND: EDIT CYLC GLOBAL CONFIG and make sure the settings get picked up. by default it should be in `~/.cylc/flow/global.cylc`. if you haven't messed with